-Before making your Report, you should satisfy yourself that you have reasonable grounds to suspect a wrongdoing or a breach of EU law in terms of Sec.
-3. Reasonable grounds are based on objective reasonableness of the reasons for the suspicion.
+Before making your Report, you should satisfy yourself that you have reasonable grounds to suspect a wrongdoing or a breach of EU law.
+Reasonable grounds are based on objective reasonableness of the reasons for the suspicion.
 In practice, a mere allegation with no supporting information is unlikely to reach that standard.
 However, you do not need to prove your allegations.
-Reports made in good faith can still qualify for protection under this Policy if the Report turns out to be incorrect.
+The Report can still qualify for protection under this Policy if the Report turns out to be incorrect.